dyrector-io/awesome-infrastructure-questions/README.md

 -   Does your organization use a third-party security assessment firm for penetration testing?
 If so, please provide a Letter of Attestation or proof of services rendered.
 -   Do you have a documented software development lifecycle process (SDLC), and is security integrated into this process?
 -   What application security methods (e.g. application level firewall or database auditing) are used?
+-   How is the infrastructure and application platform accessed for admin and maintenance, e.g. do you use SSH?
+-   Where, how and by whom are user and system accounts and keys managed?
+-   How are permissions managed, e.g. are authentication and authorization different systems, do you have short-term access tokens for breakglass, do you log all admin and superuser access with justifications?

 **Data-Specific questions**